The director’s vision

 Exploring this "human ecosystem" is the main objective of the HUMAN (Human Microbe Alliance for Universal Health) project.
 HUMAN aims to improve our understanding of human health, particularly in relation to infectious diseases, and to use this knowledge for the development of innovative strategies to protect or restore it.
 The project with a volume of around 70 million euros is funded by the VolkswagenFoundation and the Ministry of Science and Culture of Lower Saxony.

-For the newly established HUMAN program, we seek exceptional professionals to join us on our journey to understand the complex interplay of humans and microbes in the fight against infectious diseases.
+In context of the newly established HUMAN program, we aim to foster the careers of exceptional professionals whose research contributes to understanding the complex interplay of humans and microbes in order to fight infectious diseases.

 We are recruiting early-career researchers to develop independent research programs committed to research excellence, translation, and EDI (equity, diversity, inclusion).
-The program offers positions for Foundational Researchers with a wide range of expertise and Clinician-Scientists in the following areas:
+The program offers highly competitive positions in the following areas:

 Magnifying glass pictogram with bacteria